sinarf/dotvim/README.md

 *You should know that I change my settings like crazy and I break my installation very often.*

+*I am currently switching to neovim*.
+My neovim files can be found at : https://framagit.org/sinarf/dotneovim

 ## Prerequisites :
 	* vim should have been built with python support (needed for some plugins).
 	* dein bundle manager should be installed see: https://github.com/Shougo/dein.vim